The Digit app has a goal: it wants to help you save money without ever needing to think about it. Not a bad goal, right?

 - Let Digit save for you throughout the month (you can boost these goals if you want)

+By using your goal savings as extra payments, you are using Digit to speed up your pay off.
 Remember, these are extra payments.
 This is not meant to replace the monthly payment you’re responsible for making.
-You are using Digit to speed up your pay off.

 Want even more advice on paying off debt?
 Learn the difference between two of the most popular ways to destroy your debt in Snowball vs. Avalanche: Which Debt Payoff Strategy is Best?